LukaszOspi/GPTalker/README.md

 is a project by Ospi.
 Make chatGPT talk to you in different languages!

-Set up a chatGPT key in file apiKeys.js as
+Set up a chatGPT key in file apiKeys.js in main folder ./ as
 ```export const openAIAPIKey = 'your_key';```

 ## Run: